 Industry released today draft regulations to Canada’s Anti-spam Legislation (CASL) which will now come into effect on July 1, 2014.
 An important exclusion that will be welcomed by registered charities is that the Act does not apply to an electronic message “(g) that is sent by or on behalf of a registered charity as defined in subsection 248(1) of the Income Tax Act and

 the message has as its primary purpose raising funds for the charity”.
 Keep in mind that if a charity is sending a commercial electronic message and this or other exclusions do not apply, then CASL will apply to the registered charity.
 The exclusion “its primary purpose raising funds for the charity” was introduced to cover situations were a fundraising email involved some commercial activity such as the sale of a gala dinner ticket.
-However, if the email fits in the definition of a commercial electronic message but it has a number of purposes and raising funds is not the primary purpose and another exclusion does not apply the CASL applies.
+However, if the email fits in the definition of a commercial electronic message but it has a number of purposes, and raising funds is not the primary purpose, and another exclusion does not apply, then CASL applies.
 The key takeaway for registered charities is that they are not exempted from CASL and that they should try and ensure that they have express consent from as many people as possible.

 Industry Canada notes specifically in its Regulatory Impact Analysis Statement with respect to charities: